Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 (b) In classical strong solutions contributions, the coefficient $b$ appearing in equation (\ref{eq:state}) is of the particular form $b(t,\X, a) = b_1(\X) + a$ so it ``separates'' the control and the state parts.

-\item[(2)] We only need the Hamiltonian to be well-defined and continuous without any particular differentiability, as in the classical strong solutions literature. \item[(3)] We use a milder definition of solution than in \cite{Gozzi96, GozziRouy96}; indeed we work with a bigger set of approximating functions: in particular (a), our domain $D(\mathscr{L}_0)$, does not require the functions and their derivatives to be be uniformly bounded; (b), the convergence of the derivatives $\partial_x v_n \to \partial_x v$ in (\ref{def:strong-sol}) is not necessary and it is replaced by the weaker condition (\ref{eq:b}). \end{itemize} However, we have to pay a price: we assume that the gradient of the solution of the HJB $\partial_x v$, is continuous from $H$ to $D(A^*)$, instead of simply continuous from $H$ to $H$.
+\item[(2)] We only need the Hamiltonian to be well-defined and continuous without any particular differentiability, differently to what happens in the classical strong solutions literature. \item[(3)] We use a milder definition of solution than in \cite{Gozzi96, GozziRouy96}; indeed we work with a bigger set of approximating functions: in particular (a), our domain $D(\mathscr{L}_0)$, does not require the functions and their derivatives to be uniformly bounded; (b), the convergence of the derivatives $\partial_x v_n \to \partial_x v$ in (\ref{def:strong-sol}) is not necessary and it is replaced by the weaker condition (\ref{eq:b}).

+\end{itemize} However, we have to pay a price: we assume that the gradient of the solution of the HJB $\partial_x v$, is continuous from $H$ to $D(A^*)$, instead of simply continuous from $H$ to $H$.

-In comparison to the strong solutions approach, the $L^2_\mu$ method used in \cite{GoldysGozzi06} allows weaker assumptions on the data and enlarges the range of possible applications.
+In comparison to the strong solutions approach, the $L^2_\mu$ method used in \cite{GoldysGozzi06} permits to use weaker assumptions on the data and enlarges the range of possible applications.
 However, the authors still require $\sigma$ to be the identity, the Hamiltonian to be Lipschitz and the coefficient $b$ to be in a ``separated'' form as in (1)(b) above.
 In the case treated by \cite{Ahmed03}, the terms containing the control in the state variable is more general but the author assumes that $A$ and $Q$ have the same eigenvectors.
 So, in both cases, the assumptions on the state equation are for several aspects more demanding than ours.

-The backward approach used e.g. in \cite{FuhrmanTessitore02-ann, FuTe-ell, FuHuTe-quadr} can treat degenerate cases in which the transition semigroup has no smoothing properties.
+The backward approach, used e.g. in \cite{ FuHuTe-quadr, FuhrmanTessitore02-ann, FuTe-ell}, allows to treat degenerate cases in which the transition semigroup has no smoothing properties.
 Still, in the verification results proved in this context, the Hamiltonian has to be differentiable, the dependence on the control in the state equation is assumed to be linear and its coefficient needs to have a precise relation with $\sigma(t, \X(t))$.
 All those hypotheses are stronger than ours.